 So, how realistic are the professional analysts’ price targets?
 Let me show you what the actual market expects.

-So as you can see the probability of Apple successfully reaching $500 over the course of the next year or so is not very high, yet most of the professional Wall Street analysts are predicting such a move with little regard for the statistics.
+So, as you can see, the probability of Apple successfully reaching $275 over the course of the next year or so is not very high, yet several, highly paid professional Wall Street analysts are predicting such a move with little regard for the statistics.